anisbessa/poc-mongo-aggs/README.md

 # Install mongodb compass (mongo UI)
 ### Install Python (Python3) and pip
-### There will be some python libs that need to be installed using pip (See errors at first launch)
+PIP is the standard package manager for Python.
+It is used to install and manage additional packages that are not part of the python standard library.
+Note: If you have Python version 3.4 or later, PIP is included by default.

+> pip install faker

+> pip install pymongo

+> pip install beautifulsoup4

+> pip install pandas

+> pip install requests

 # Launch data generation
 > python generate-trades.py
 # Execute aggregation : generate flows grouped by date
 > python aggregation-aggregate-by-date.py
-# Execute aggregation : generate flows with remaining nominal at date
+# Execute aggregation : generate flows aggregated by tree at a given date, with remaining nominal
-> python  (output output-forward.json)
+> python aggregation-forward.py